 Once you know how to spot the potential fakes, as I mentioned above, you’ll be an expert at spotting the true designer brands.

 Because T.J.Maxx buys from higher-end boutiques and manufacturers (including designers), you’ll find more and better brands there.
 Ross buys from less-expensive stores to begin with.
-Think middle-level department stores, like JCPenney.
+Think middle-level department stores like JCPenney.

 Sure, you’ll find a gem at Ross every now and then.
 (I found a Dooney & Bourke handbag that retails for $288 for just $109.99 at Ross recently.)
 But if you’re a designer brand lover, head to T.J.Maxx.

 Here are a few brands I noticed at T.J.Maxx just on one shopping trip recently.
-Ross either doesn’t sell these at all, or doesn’t have even close to the variety of inventory for the brand:
+Ross either doesn’t sell these at all or doesn’t have even close to the variety of inventory for the brand:

-TIP: If your T.J.Maxx brick-and-mortar store goes womp womp when it comes to designer handbags, check TJMaxx.com!
+TIP: If your T.J.Maxx brick-and-mortar store goes womp womp when it comes to designer handbags, check TJMaxx.com.

 8. “Comparable Value” pricing on price tags is always lower than actual retail prices, thanks to lawsuits.

-Both Ross and T.J.Maxx have been in legal trouble in the past for inflating “Comparable” pricing in order to make items seem like a better deal than they really are.
+Both Ross and T.J.Maxx have been in legal trouble in the past for inflating their “Comparable” pricing in order to make items seem like a better deal than they really are.

 For example, I found Calvin Klein jeans at Ross that list a comparable value of $35, but when I look for similar Calvin Klein jeans at stores like Macy’s, I can’t find a regular price pair for less than $69.50, which is also what the manufacturer’s price tag lists.
 (This isn’t including sale prices you might find at a department store.
-Discount retailers can’t keep up with sale prices and are comparing to full prices.)
+Discount retailers can’t keep up with sale prices and always compare to full prices.)

 9. Feel good about toy shopping at either Ross or T.J.Maxx.
 Both have Squishmallows!

-Between the two stores, you’ll be able to find Barbie, Disney, Nerf, Lego, Cocomelon, Squishmallows and more.
-Comparing prices between the two is difficult because they don’t carry identical toys, despite that they offer similar brands.
+Between the two stores, you’ll be able to find Barbie, Disney, Nerf, Lego, Cocomelon, Squishmallows, and more.
+Comparing prices between the two is difficult because they don’t carry identical toys, despite the fact that they offer similar brands.
 For example, Squishmallows are cheaper at Ross than at T.J.Maxx, but I could only find one or two of them.
-Inventory was low at T.J.Maxx too.
-So, I’d focus on comparing against major retailers and then aiming to find the toys you want to buy.
-And of course, with Squismallows, it depends on the character.
+Inventory was low at T.J.Maxx, too.

 • Ross: $11.99